carnivuth/datamining/pages/preprocessing/DIMENSIONALITY REDUCTION.md

 # DIMENSIONALITY REDUCTION

-when dimensionality is very high occupation of the space become sparse and discrimination based on distance becomes uneffective
+when dimensionality is very high occupation of the space become sparse and discrimination based on distance becomes ineffective

 the scope of this processing is to: